Concerned about ARFID? Take our free screener

 We know that men and boys face specific challenges in eating disorder recovery, and our treatment model is designed to help them successfully overcome each.
 We have a diverse team of providers that includes both men and boys with lived experience of overcoming an eating disorder and family members who have supported their sons in eating disorder recovery.
 This mentorship component can be crucial to recovery.
 Our providers have experience working with men and boys struggling with all types of eating disorders, and practice with a nuanced and informed approach to the specific ways eating disorders show up in men and boys.
 We also offer a support group specifically for caregivers of boys and men.

-If you think you or a boy or man in your life may be struggling with an eating disorder, finding prompt treatment is vital.
+If you think you or a loved one may be struggling with an eating disorder, finding prompt treatment is vital.

 Schedule a consultation